Corfe Castle (village): Landmarks

-The National Trust runs a shop and a tearoom in the village.
+The National Trust runs a shop and a tearoom in the village, both are Grade II listed buildings.
 The Corfe Model Village, located on the village square, is a 1/20 scale model that shows what the castle and village would have looked like in 1646 before the castle was slighted.
 Within the Church of St. Edward is an alabaster reredos inset with carvings in white marble, designed by the famous Victorian architect George Edmund Street R.A., which was presented by Lord Eldon in 1876.
 A cross in the square commemorates Queen Victoria's Diamond Jubilee of 1897.
 Next to the cross is a defunct village pump, bearing the village's arms.
-Mortons House Hotel was built in 1590 and is one of the most notable buildings in the village.
+Mortons House Hotel, a Grade II* listed building, was built in 1590 and is one of the most notable buildings in the village.
+Corfe Castle Town Hall, also Grade II listed, in West Street, was built in around 1774.

 Corfe Castle

 The castle stands above the village and dates back in some form to the 10th century.
 It was the site of the murder of Edward the Martyr in 978.

 During the English Civil War it was a Royalist stronghold and was besieged twice, in 1643 and again in 1646.

 It is currently owned by the National Trust and is open to the public.